CharyS117/Markdown2Anki/README.md

 xx.csv可直接导入Anki

-md2anki.py will automatically convert all xx.md files in the same directory into xx.csv files.
+md2anki.py will automatically convert all xx.md files in the same directory into xx.csv files defaultly.

+(filePath and outPath can be changed in the py file)

 The script take empty lines('\n\n') as seperator between two cards defaultly.